marosluuce/fingerprint-brunch/README.md

 To Do
 -------
-- Hash files only in production (to test, for css-reload)
-- Add a rewriter of file path in css (for images, fonts..)
+- Add a rewriter/replacer of file path in css (for images, fonts..)

 License